MattKolbach/mattkportfolio/README.md

 ## Description

 This is a React version of my portfolio created just before the end of my bootcamp.
-This portfoli will be under revision for the forseeable future so be sure to check back in and see what I have been upto.
+This portfolio will be under revision for the forseeable future as I learn and grow.
+Be sure to check back in and see what I have been upto.